vishnupriyanpr/vishnupriyanpr/README.md

   </a>

 </p>
-# ELSE...
+ELSE...

-Just put this in your CMD 👇
+# Just put this 👇 in your CMD to connect with me :)
 ```bash
 npx vishnupriyan
 ```